Homeless Veterans and their Families

-To receive voucher subsidy, the rental amount for the unit must be reasonable.
-The unit must also pass a federal housing quality standards inspection.
-Landlords may use their own lease, but AHFC requires an initial lease term of one year.
+To receive a voucher, the rental amount for the unit must be reasonable.
+The unit must pass a federal housing quality standards inspection.
+Landlords may use their own lease but Alaska Housing requires an initial lease term of one year.

 How to Apply

 Families or individuals must contact the Alaska VA Healthcare System for eligibility and referral.
-Families may contact the Anchorage office at 907-273-4016 or the Fairbanks office at 907-750-1223 for more information.
+Families may contact the Alaska VA Healthcare System at 907-257-4700 or toll-free at 888-353-7574 for more information.
 Our application packages are available on our Applications page.